livingcomputermuseum/ContrAlto/Contralto/readme.txt

 --------------

-At this time, ContrAlto does not support more exotic hardware such as Trident disks, printers using the utility port, the Orbit printer interface, or the keyset input device.
+At this time, ContrAlto does not support more exotic hardware such as Trident disks, printers or audio using the utility port, the Orbit printer interface, or the keyset input device.